david-fried/Tableau-Challenge/analysis.md

 ##### Data Munging

-Prior to analysis with Tableau, we used Pandas in Jupyter Lab (combined_data.ipynb) to create one big CSV from eight CSV files of bike data:
+Prior to analysis with Tableau, we used Pandas in Jupyter Lab (combine_data.ipynb) to create one big CSV from eight CSV files of bike data:

 * JC-201906-citibike-tripdata.csv
 * JC-201907-citibike-tripdata.csv